pumpncode/Challenger-Deep/README.md

 - `{id = "mts_scaling", value = x}` - The money multiplier `money_total_scaling` has x added to it every Ante.

 - - `{id = 'anaglyph', value = localize{type = 'name_text', set = 'Tag', key = 'tag_x', nodes = {}}, tag = 'x'}` - Creates a Tag with the key `tag_x` every round.

+- `"hidden"` - Hides this Challenge from the Challenge page - will not be included in totals.

 ## Sticker